Bioconductor/EuroBioc2018/README.md

 physical, sexual, or other) will not be tolerated in talks, workshops, poster sessions, social activities, or online.

+Reach out to conference organizers (bioceuro18@in.tum.de) or our on-site response team with any concern (Anne-Laure Boulesteix or Julien Gagneur).

 ## Previous meetings

 If you have not previously attended any European Bioconductor Developer